I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

-The packaging is smaller than it looks in the videos.
-The packet fits easily around two hands.
-That surprised me, though it didn’t need to be any bigger.
-This kit came with three colorful sugar packets in pink, yellow, and blue, one larger, white sugar packet, a plastic container, a water dropper, and a set of molds with a small fork for mixing.
+The packaging is smaller than it looks in the videos, which surprised me, but it does come with everything you need to make the candy.
+This kit came with three colorful sugar packets in pink, yellow, and blue, one large white sugar packet, a plastic container, a water dropper, and a set of molds with a small fork for mixing.

 Mixing the Sugars

-Taking the eye dropper, we squirted each of the primary colors into the smaller holes designated for mixing new colors.
+Taking the eyedropper, we squirted each of the primary colors into the smaller holes designated for mixing new colors.
 Then, we mixed various combinations of colors to create multiple colors for our molds.

 Pouring the Molds

-Using the eyedropper, we squirted different colors into the mold until it was completely saturated with juice.
-Make sure you turn the tray around so that you can catch the sugar on the side of the mold that you can’t see.
+Using the eyedropper, we squirted different colors into the mold until it was completely saturated with the colorful liquid sugar.
+Make sure you turn the tray around as you're squirting the liquid into the mold so that you can catch the parts of the mold that you don't see.

 After a few seconds, we lifted the mold out of the sugar, and it stuck together in a multi-colored gel.
 It took just a few pokes with the plastic fork before the finished gummy dropped out of the mold and was formed into the perfect shape of the dolphin.

 The first few gummies came out as easy as the first.
 Then, the mound of sugar started to get lower, and we were squeezing too much juice onto them.
 The sugar would get over-saturated, and then it would stick to the bottom of the tray instead of to the mold.
 So, we’d have to scrape it off of the tray where it would fall apart before it got to the paper towel where we were storing our finished gummies.

 The gummies themselves were spongy and grainy, like a Sour Patch Kid without the sourness.
 In fact, they did not have an overwhelming flavor, and all of the colors tasted the same.
 The juice could only bleed through about halfway through the gummy.
 So, the bottom side was tasteless.
 We did get about 10 gummies out of the kit, but only five of them were in good shape.
 Some fell apart.
 Some were slimy, but the ones that we made at the beginning were pretty good.

-This Is How It's Done.
+This Is How It's Done